SanketJadhav7d3/eldertide/README.md

 *   **Work:** Select a Worker and `Right-click` on a tree, sheep, gold mine, or a building under construction.
 *   **Build:** Select a Worker, click a building icon in the menu on the left, and `Left-click` on the map to place it.
 *   **Camera Pan:** Hold `Spacebar` and `Drag` the mouse to move the camera.

 ---

+## In Action

+A glimpse into the world of Eldertide:

+---